- About Non-Small Cell Lung Cancer

 - >If you or your partner becomes pregnant, tell your doctor right away.

 - are breastfeeding or plan to breastfeed.
-It is not known if XALKORI® (crizotinib) passes into your breast milk.
+It is not known if XALKORI passes into your breast milk.
 You and your doctor should decide if you will take XALKORI or breastfeed.
 You should not do both.

 Know the medicines you take.
 Keep a list of them to show your doctor or pharmacist when you get a new medicine.

-Do not drink grapefruit juice or eat grapefruit during treatment with XALKORI.
-It may increase the amount of XALKORI in your blood to a harmful level.
+You should not drink grapefruit juice or eat grapefruit during treatment with XALKORI.
+It may make the amount of XALKORI in your blood increase to a harmful level.

 The most common side effects of XALKORI include: